Serba Dinamik recently found itself in hot water amidst a tussle with its auditor KPMG over certain financial inconsistencies

 Anyway, here goes:

 So right off the bat, we have some things that immediately catch the eye.
 Firstly, Gross Profit Margin (GPM) and Net Profit Margin (NPM) are suspiciously consistent over time.
-For GPM, that’s not really an issue as they use the cost of completion method to account for revenues (being a contract-based business) - which basically means that they estimate revenue based on Cost of Sales.
+For GPM, that’s not really an issue as they use the percentage of completion method to account for revenues (being a contract-based business) - which basically means that they estimate revenue based on Cost of Sales.
 As such, the GPM should be steady over time.

 However, the consistent NPM over time does raise some questions, as their capital structure has changed quite significantly in 2019 when they raised a large amount of debt.
 Moreover, OPEX doesn’t tend to be fixed in nature, which raises even more questions regarding its rock-solid consistency.
 One could give them the benefit of doubt that since their business is capital-intensive, most of their OPEX is in the form of depreciation and finance costs (which are relatively fixed).
 But without doing a deep dive, it’s difficult to arrive at any definite conclusions just based on this.